OPM/ResInsight-UserDocumentation/content/getting-started/download-and-install/windows-installation.md

 ## FAQ

+### Windows Firewall notice
+ResInsight can communicate with Python and other cloud services.
+A Windows Firewall message might appear when you launch the application.
+Choose **Allow** to ensure correct behavior for these features.

 ### Smartscreen warnings
 When launching ResInsight at the first time, a Smartscreen warning might be displayed.
 This is a security feature by Microsoft, and will warn the user when an unknown program is launched.
 This warning is displayed once for each installation.